Centre prepared to tackle possible third wave of COVID-19: Anurag Thakur | Politics

 - India

-He said the special emphasis is being given to strengthening pediatric care amid apprehension that the third wave may affect children more than others.
+He said special emphasis is being given to strengthening paediatric care amid apprehension that the third wave may affect children more than others.

 Thakur, who is on a five-day 'Jan Ashirwaad Yatra' in his home state Himachal Pradesh, was speaking to reporters here.
-This is his maiden visit to the state after being sworn in as a Union Cabinet minister.
+This is his maiden visit to the state since being sworn in as a Union Cabinet minister last month.

 The Prime Minister Narendra Modi-led government is fully ready to tackle a possible third wave of COVID-19.
 A provision of Rs 23,123 has been made to deal with it, said Thakur, who is also the minister for youth affairs and sports.

-Special emphasis is being given to strengthening pediatric care as experts fear that the third wave may affect children more than others, he said.
+Special emphasis is being given to strengthening paediatric care as experts fear that the third wave may affect children more than others.
+The Centre has also set aside Rs 35,000 crore for free Covid vaccination, he said.

 So far, India has reported 3,23,58,829 COVID-19 cases and 4,33,589 deaths due to the disease, according to the Union health ministry.